 - Wear a mask when on board.

-- Socially distance (1.5m) at all times whilst waiting to board, during boarding/disembarking, and on board.
-(We have reduced the amount of seating and marked out social distancing zones to assist you to comply with this requirement).
+- Socially distance (1.5m) at all times whilst waiting to board, during boarding/disembarking, where possible.

-- Sanitise hands before boarding.
-(Hand sanitiser stations will be in place at Triabunna wharf and Darlington jetty on Maria Island).
+- Wash/sanitise hands before boarding.
+(Wash/sanitiser stations will be in place at Triabunna wharf and Darlington jetty on Maria Island).

 - Stay at home if they:

 - Have a fever, cough and/or breathing difficulties;